Steps Conservatory

 PERFORMANCE OPPORTUNITIES

-Conservatory students have multiple opportunities to perform and have previously included, Steps Beyond Foundation’s Performance Labs, End of Semester Showcases, Student Choreography Showcases, Steps in Concert; an evening to benefit the Carol Paumgarten Scholarship Fund, New York Jazz Choreography Project, NBC Red Nose Day, Celebrate dance at the Ailey Citibank Theatre, Steps Youth Programs’ Showcases, Children’s Museum of Manhattan and more!
+Conservatory students have multiple opportunities to perform throughout each semester.
+Previous performance include: Steps Beyond Foundation Performance Labs, End of Semester Showcases, Student Choreography Showcases, Steps in Concert; an evening to benefit the Carol Paumgarten Scholarship Fund, New York Jazz Choreography Project, NBC Red Nose Day, Dance Studio Alliance annual performances, Earl Mosley Diversity of Dance annual benefit concerts, Steps Academy Showcases, Children’s Museum of Manhattan, Steps Industry Showcases, Bryant Park Summer Series and more!

 *Steps on Broadway is authorized under federal law to enroll non-immigrant students.
 International students must be 18 years or older for consideration.